backdrop-contrib/slick/README.txt

 Please consider helping in the issue queue, provide improvement, or helping with documentation.

 If you find this module helpful, please help back spread the love.
+Thanks.

 AUTHOR/MAINTAINER/CREDITS
 --------------------------------------------------------------------------------
-Slick 7.x-2.x-dev by gausarts, inspired by Flexslider with CTools integration.
+Slick 7.x-2.x by gausarts, inspired by Flexslider with CTools integration.
-Slick 7.x-1.x-dev by arshadcn, the original author.
+Slick 7.x-1.x by arshadcn, the original author.

-With the help from the community:
 - https://www.drupal.org/node/2232779/committers
 - CHANGELOG.txt for helpful souls with their patches, suggestions and reports.